Secret Sleuth Book 3

 This whodunit with humor is the third book in USA Today bestselling author Patricia McLinn’s new cozy mystery series, Secret Sleuth, which begins with a murder on a transatlantic cruise in Death on the Diversion.
 In Death on Torrid Ave. and later books, accidental investigator Sheila Mackey returns to dry land in the Midwest, where mysteries abound in her new small-town home.

 Death on Beguiling Way is now available at all the major online retailers and at my ebookstore.
-The print version of the book should be ready by Christmas.
+The print version is available at Amazon and Barnes and Noble.